sergey-vun/microsoft-graph-docs/concepts/data-connect-concept-overview.md

 ## Access to data at scale

 Rich applications require access to large amounts of data, often from many users in your organization at once.
 For this reason, Microsoft Graph’s standard, transactional data model has a tendency to throttle large datasets.
 Data delivery requires a complex infrastructure and thousands of API calls, any of which might be throttled due to resource limitations.
-Microsoft Graph Data Connect resolves this challenge by accessing data in bulk and repeatedly copying M365 data to your application with Azure Data Factory.
+Microsoft Graph Data Connect resolves this challenge by accessing data in bulk and repeatedly copying Microsoft 365 data to your application with Azure Data Factory.
 Data Connect also allows you to choose between accessing data from everyone in your organization or just specific groups of people.

 ## Granular data consent